danswer-ai/danswer/README.md

 ## 💃 Main Features
+* Chat UI with the ability to select documents to chat with.
+* Create custom AI Assistants with different prompts and backing knowledge sets.
+* Connect Danswer with LLM of your choice (self-host for a fully airgapped solution).
 * Document Search + AI Answers for natural language queries.
 * Connectors to all common workplace tools like Google Drive, Confluence, Slack, etc.
-* Chat support (think ChatGPT but it has access to your private knowledge sources).
-* Create custom AI Assistants with different prompts and backing knowledge sets.
 * Slack integration to get answers and search results directly in Slack.

+## 🚧 Roadmap
+* Chat/Prompt sharing with specific teammates and user groups.
+* Multi-Model model support, chat with images, video etc.
+* Choosing between LLMs and parameters during chat session.
+* Tool calling and agent configurations options.
+* Organizational understanding.
+* Ability to locate and suggest experts from your team.
+* Code Search.
+* Structured Query Languages (SQL, Excel formulas, etc.)

 ## Other Noteable Benefits of Danswer
+* User Authentication with document level access management.
 * Best in class Hybrid Search across all sources (BM-25 + prefix aware embedding models).
-* User Authentication with document level access management.
 * Admin Dashboard to configure connectors, document-sets, access, etc.
 * Custom deep learning models + learn from user feedback.
-* Connect Danswer with LLM of your choice for a fully airgapped solution.
 * Easy deployment and ability to host Danswer anywhere of your choosing.